Sahil000481927/fixmate/README.md

 ---

+## Points & Payment System

+- **Points:**
+  - Technicians earn 100 points for completing maintenance tasks.
+  - Leads earn 100 points for approving or assigning successfully completed tasks.
+  - Points are tracked in the `users` node in Firebase Realtime Database.
+- **Cashout:**
+  - Technicians and Leads can request to cash out points for real money via Stripe.
+  - Admins approve all cashout requests.
+  - Cashout transactions are tracked in the `payouts` node in Firebase Realtime Database.
+- **Stripe Integration:**
+  - Each user can connect a Stripe account (stored as `stripeAccountId` in the database).
+  - Cashouts are processed via Stripe's API in sandbox mode.

+---

 ## Documentation

 - See `ROLES_AND_PERMISSIONS.md` for a detailed manual on app usage and what each role can do.
+- See `POINTS_AND_PAYMENT_INTEGRATION.md` and `STRIPE_INTEGRATION.md` for setup and technical details on the points and payment system.
 - For screenshots and milestone documentation, see the `documentation/` and `screenshots/` folders.

 ---